TrueVoidwalker/halo-mcc-bugfixes/README.md

 + In Spartan Ops, plasma pistols and railguns, as well as the jetpack and thruster AAs, now always use their "_pve" variant.

 ## TODO
-+ Halo 2 - Fix warthog not transferring damage to driver.
 + Halo 3 - Fix warthog mass.